 December can be daunting - holidays, family gatherings, cooking and decorating are exhilarating but they can also result in exhaustion and sensory overload.
 Add on the psychological impact of early sunsets and you have a perfect storm for stress.
 How to decompress?
 Escape into a good book, the ideal way to reboot your psyche and re-center your soul.
 What to read?
-Why not check out some of the new releases to hit the shelves of the Scarsdale Public Library.
+Why not check out some of the newer releases to hit the shelves of the Scarsdale Public Library.
 Click on the book jackets below to be taken to links in our catalog.
 Let the journey begin!

-November is Native American Heritage Month, also known as American Indian Heritage Month.
-While the annual month-long celebration has only been in existence for 31 years, efforts to honor America’s indigenous peoples go back more than a hundred years to “American Indian Day,” which was declared a holiday by the Governor of New York State in 1916 and celebrated on the second Saturday in May.
-Fast forward to 1986, when Congress declared the week of November 23-30 as “American Indian Week.”
-This weeklong commemoration evolved to a
+November is Native American Heritage Month, aka American Indian and Alaska Native Heritage Month.
+While the annual month-long celebration has been in existence for only 33 years, efforts to honor Native Americans go back more than a century to “American Indian Day,” which was declared a holiday by the Governor of New York State in 1916 and celebrated on the second Saturday in May.
+Fast forward to 1986, when Congress declared the week of

-Welcome to the “Dog Days,” of summer, which officially begin on July 3 and end on August 11, coincide with Sirius, the Dog Star, rising and setting with the sun.
-Known as the Dog Star because it is part of the constellation Canis Major, Latin for “Greater Dog,” Sirius is the brightest star in the night sky.
+August is an auspicious month for our canine companions.
+The “Dog Days,” of summer, which officially begin on July 3 and end on August 11, coincide with Sirius, the Dog Star, rising and setting with the sun.
+Known as the Dog Star because it is part of the constellation Canis Major, Latin for “Greater Dog,” Sirius is the brightest star in the night sky at this time.

 “One benefit of Summer was that each day we had more light to read by.”
 Jeannette Walls